VickyMontanez/Onpoint/README.md

 The project has some bugs related to adding and subtracting extra points, specifically in the `POST` and `DELETE` functions.
 Additionally, the JSON Web Tokens (JWT) and cookies configurations need to be implemented.

-If you need help with debugging the code or setting up JWT and cookies, please don't hesitate to ask for assistance.
-I'd be happy to help you resolve the issues and guide you through the process of implementing JWT and cookies for secure authentication and authorization.

 #### Autor:sparkles: